-The Bible is full of stories of men and women who fought through crises in the world around them with faith.
-The book of Nehemiah, for example, tells us a story of people who were trying to rebuild the broken down walls of Jerusalem and faced one crisis after another.
+The Bible is full of stories of men and women who fought through obstacles and crises in the world around them with faith.
+The book of Nehemiah, for example, tells us a story of people who were trying to rebuild the broken-down walls of Jerusalem and faced one challenge after another.
 At times, they were overwhelmed by fatigue and fear.
-Their circumstances weren’t exactly the same as ours today, but we can certainly relate to their feelings.
+The temptation to quit would have been strong.

 Here is how Nehemiah responded to some of these difficulties: